opentelekomcloud/docs-next/docs/blueprints/by-use-case/observability/kubernetes-logging-with-loki.md

 ### Configure and Install Promtail

-We are going to need the endpoint of Loki’s gateway as the designated endpoint that Promtail will use in order to push logs to Loki.
-In our case that would be `loki-loki-distributed-gateway.grafana-loki.svc.cluster.local`, so let’s add it in the Promtail chart values:
+We need the endpoint of Loki’s gateway as the designated endpoint that Promtail will use to push logs to Loki.
+In our case, that would be `loki-loki-distributed-gateway.grafana-loki.svc.cluster.local`.
+Add this endpoint to the Promtail chart values:

 ```shell
 helm show values grafana/promtail > promtail-overrides.yaml